 4.4.2 It is important to note that you should only use one code to describe the relevant event.
-You must choose from Table 1 - Codes of Relevant Events in the directions and instructions for completing the form the code which you think best describes the relevant event.
+You must choose from Table 1 in the directions and instructions for completing the form the code which you think best describes the relevant event.
 You should not use 2 or 3 codes even if more than one code may apply to the circumstances.

 4.4.3 You should also only use one code to describe the capacity in which you held the shares that gave rise to the relevant event.
-You must choose from Table 2 - Codes of Capacity in the directions and instructions for completing the form the code which you think best describes the capacity in which you held the shares that gave rise to the relevant event.
+You must choose from Table 2 in the directions and instructions for completing the form the code which you think best describes the capacity in which you held the shares that gave rise to the relevant event.
 You should not use 2 or 3 codes even if more than one code may apply.

-4.4.4 You should also only use one code to describe the nature of the consideration (you only need to complete a code if you bought or sold the shares off-exchange).
-You must choose from Table 3 - Codes of Nature of Consideration in the directions and instructions for completing the form the code you think best describes the nature of consideration in respect of an off-exchange sale or purchase of shares.
+4.4.4 You should also only use one code to describe the nature of the consideration (you only need to complete a code if you bought or sold the shares the shares off-exchange).

-4.5 Substantial shareholders who are directors must use Form 3A
+4.5 Substantial shareholders who are directors must use form 3A.